 The Hidden Selfie

 With an awareness of the some of the challenges online learning has presented teachers since the start of lockdown, my planning for the Pre-sessional course has tried to pre-empt some of these barriers.
 Teaching to a blank screen is one.
 With videos and microphones off, rotating name tags are the only visual evidence I have that some presence exists beyond the screen.
 The ambient presence of the classroom is gone.
 The tiny visual clues central to forming a culture of learning are now encased in-built webcams, ensuring the confident student along with the reluctant one, remain hidden from view.
 Other forms of communication will undoubtedly play an increasing role in forming teacher-student relationships, but today I was struck by the force of this silent presence.
 I therefore thought it would be interesting to begin to explore what we cannot see in the new classroom.
-As students will soon have to talk about their art work - to a blank screen, an awareness of what to expect will help to prepare them for a potentially stressful experience.
+As students will soon have to talk about their art work, an awareness of what to expect will help to prepare them for a potentially stressful experience.
 As with most areas of reflective practice, I began with an image.

 1. Ask students to find a reflective surface in their home and take a hidden selfie.
 Students need to provide visual evidence that they are in the image, but also ensure I cannot identify them.
 Share models as examples (see image above).